GaloisInc/helib-demos/simon-writeup.md

 This occurs with L=16.
 Setting L=32, we were able to increase the number of rounds to 16, but the time for each round increases from 50 to 80 seconds.
 If we set L=64, it takes around 1000 seconds per round, which we decided was too large to consider.

+If you think about what gets modified each round, it's only half the block, or one Ctxt.
+Then, it takes two rounds for the entire block to get touched.
+We can reason about this and say that in order to do the full 44 rounds with an average of 2 noisy operations per round, we'll need to set L to 88.
+Which is highly impractical.

-Then, we're stuck with a SIMON that cannot complete the specified 44 rounds.
+Then, we're stuck with a homomorphic SIMON that cannot complete the specified 44 rounds.

-We were able to complete SIMON with L=26 (TODO: verify) by encrypting a single bit per Ctxt using an optimization known as bit slicing.

 Bit-slicing
 -----------

+We were able to complete SIMON with L=22 by encrypting a single bit per Ctxt using an optimization known as bit slicing.
+It reduces the noisy operations per round to an average of 1/2 (one multiplication per block over two rounds).

 We learned about bit slicing in a paper showing off a homomorphic implementation of AES ([GHS2012](https://eprint.iacr.org/2012/099)).
 The basic idea is to pack a single bit into each